lethek/CsvHelper.Excel.EPPlus/README.md

 `ExcelWriter` implements `IWriter` and, like `ExcelParser`, allows you to specify the path to (eventually) save the workbook, pass an instance of `ExcelPackage` that you have already created, or pass a specific instance of `ExcelWorksheet`, `ExcelRange` or `Stream` to use as the destination.

+Unlike `ExcelParser` and `CsvReader` however where CsvReader wraps ExcelParser, here `ExcelWriter` inherits from `CsvWriter` and should be used directly instead.

 All constructor overloads have an optional parameter for passing your own `CsvConfiguration` (`IWriterConfiguration`), otherwise a default constructed using the InvariantCulture is used.

 &nbsp;